MaehrMo/NeuraTask/README.md

 Included are 3 .launch files to start the single tasks.
 Use them to start the Gazebo-Simulation with the corresponding program.

-Use Rosservice call /neuraTask/ TAB  to get the service Another TAB to get the srv with Zeros filled in.
+Use Rosservice call /neuraTask/ TAB  to get the service.
+Another TAB to get the srv with Zeros filled in.

 The structure of the .srv can be found in the "srv" folder.